PRINSUS-RIsk/SUS-Risk/README.md

 ## Contact Information

-For more information about this project, please visit our [contact page](contact.html) or reach out to the principal investigator.
+For more information about this project, please visit our [contact page](about/contact.md) or reach out to the principal investigator.
 Interest (PRIN) 2020 program.

-## Contact Information

-For more information about this project, please visit our [contact page](contact/) or reach out to the principal investigator.